yanyanhu/scripts/k8s/README.md

 Also flannel is not configured in this setup progress.
 So extra work is needed to enable inter-containers communication cross mutiple hosts.

+# Warning: update on these scripts has been stopped since Jan.
+20th 2017.